ISISNeutronMuon/MDANSE/Doc/pages/H_gloss.rst

 customizing parameters for specific analyses.

 1. **Access an Analysis Tool:**
-   - Begin by launching MDANSE on your computer.
-Ensure you have the relevant data and project loaded.
    - Access the desired analysis tool tailored to your specific research needs by navigating to the "Analysis" section in MDANSE.